Ellen Browning Scripps: Wealth

 Ellen Browning Scripps made a fortune by investing in E.W.
 Scripps's growing chain of newspapers in the West.
 In 1894, E.W. formed a partnership with Milton A. McRae, who had risen through the ranks to become one of Scripps's top lieutenants.
 George H. Scripps joined the partnership in 1895.
 The group managed The Cincinnati Post, The Cleveland Press, The St. Louis Chronicle, The Toledo News-Bee, and the Kansas City Star.
 They also acquired newspapers in Memphis, Oklahoma City, Evansville, Terre Haute, Columbus, Denver, Dallas, and Houston.

 In the late 1890s, E.W. began to acquire papers in California, including The Los Angeles Record, The San Diego Sun, and The San Francisco News.
 In the Pacific Northwest, the growing profitability of working-class newspapers led to the development of The Seattle Star, The Spokane Press, The Tacoma Times, and The Portland News, all pitched to dock workers, miners, lumbermen, and cannery workers.
 By 1905, E.W. estimated that profits on "my little Western papers" were many times greater than those of his Eastern ones.

-George H. Scripps died in 1900, leaving behind a will described as "a legacy of hate."
+Ellen Scripps gained a substantial legacy from her brother George H. Scripps who died in 1900, leaving behind a will described as "a legacy of hate."
 He gave his shares of Evening News stock to E.W., whom James E. Scripps considered his nemesis.
 Ellen, meanwhile, received George's shares of the Scripps Publishing Co.
 This led to an eleven-year legal battle that E.W. and Ellen ultimately won.